Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Notation and Preliminaries

 We define the singularity parameter \cite[eq.
 (2.25)]{moulin2017log}

 which is a constant in $[0, 1]$.
-The pair $(\PX, \W)$ is singular if and only if $\eta(\PX, \W) = 1$ \cite[Remark 1]{altug2014singular}.
-A channel $\W$ is singular if and only if $\eta(\PXs, \W) = 1$ for all $\PXs \in \mc{P}^*$, and nonsingular otherwise.
-An example of a singular channel is the binary erasure channel.
+The pair $(\PX, \W)$ is singular if and only if $\eta(\PX) = 1$ \cite[Remark 1]{altug2014singular}.
+A channel $\W$ is singular if and only if $\eta(\PXs) = 1$ for all $\PXs \in \mc{P}^*$; it is nonsingular otherwise.
+An example of a singular channel is the BEC.
 Our focus in this paper is on nonsingular channels.

-For brevity, if the channel is clear from the context, we drop $\W$ in the notation for capacity, dispersion, skewness, and singularity parameter of the channel.